DigammaF/folley/README.md

 - One is `⊤`: evaluates to the other one
 - If no rule applies, simply evaluates to `A ∧ B`

-The full apparatus can be read in `main.rs` at `Formula::evaluate`.
+The full apparatus can be read in `formula.rs` at `Formula::evaluate`.

 ## Defining axioms, values, predicates, functions, and goals